firebase/firebase-ios-sdk/SwiftPackageManager.md

 ## Limitations

-- Not all products are available on each platform.
-See [the chart on this page](https://firebase.google.com/docs/ios/learn-more#firebase_library_support_by_platform) for information on product availabilty by platform.
+- Product availability varies by platform.
+See [the chart on this page](https://firebase.google.com/docs/ios/learn-more#firebase_library_support_by_platform) for information on product availabilty for each platform.

 ## Installation